haimbilia/BuyHub/readme.txt

     => 062946 - Seller UI: Character's count validation is not showing while adding the phone number on the whole seller's dashboard
-    => 062969 - Seller UI: Getting multiple issues while adding the product at the seller's end => 063006 - Seller UI: Fatal error is showing while clicking on the Badges and Ribbons options
+    => 062969 - Seller UI: Getting multiple issues while adding the product at the seller's end => 063006 - Seller UI: Fatal error is showing while clicking on the Badges and Ribbons options => 062987 - Seller UI: Records are not showing properly while Drag-drop it under the option's value section and "delete icon" is not showing while hovering on it

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.